1998 Thurston High School shooting: Relief and aftermath

+The shooting made national news.
+Since the preceding October, there had been four other school shootings around the country.
+While mass shootings had not been uncommon in the U.S., they had very rarely happened at schools.
+The earlier shootings had occurred outside schools or had involved pistols.
+Kinkel, by contrast, had entered the school with a semi-automatic rifle and opened fire on a crowded cafeteria.
+"Something like this was unimaginable at that point in time," recalled Peter DeFazio, who lived near the school and represented the area in the U.S. House of Representatives.
+Many of the students at the time still live in Springfield.
+Thurston's current dean of students, a friend who had to call Kristin Kinkel to let her know what had happened, considers the shooting "our 9/11".

+Springfield adopted the slogan "Let it end here" in response to the tragedy.
+In June, President Bill Clinton spoke at the school, calling the shooting "a traumatic experience for all of America ...
+Everybody who has looked at you knows that this is a good community that they'd be proud to live in, and, therefore, it could happen anywhere."

 Trial and imprisonment

 At the police station, Kinkel lunged at Officer Al Warthen with his knife, screaming, "Shoot me, kill me!"
 The officer repelled Kinkel with pepper spray.
-Kinkel later said that he wanted to trick the officer into shooting him, and that he had wanted to die by suicide after killing his parents but could not bring himself to do so.
+Kinkel later said that he wanted to trick the officer into shooting him, as he had wanted to kill himself after killing his parents but could not bring himself to do so.

+In jail, Kinkel was placed on suicide watch.
+He attempted to kill himself by starvation, but stopped once his sister, Kristin, began visiting him.
+He did not resume the attempts when she had to leave the state to finish her undergraduate degree because he "didn't want her to have to fly right back [to Springfield] again."

-At his sentencing, the defense presented experts on mental health to show that the assailant was mentally ill.
-Jeffrey Hicks, the only psychologist who had treated Kinkel before the shootings, said that he was in satisfactory mental health.
+At his sentencing, the defense presented experts on mental health to show that Kinkel was mentally ill.
+Hicks said that he was in satisfactory mental health.
 He had seen Kinkel for nine sessions and treated him for major depression.
-The boy's parents terminated the therapy because Kinkel was responding well to treatment and ceased to show symptoms of depression.
+William and Faith terminated the therapy because Kinkel was responding well to treatment and ceased to show symptoms of depression.

 On September 24, 1999, three days before jury selection was set to begin, Kinkel pleaded guilty to murder and attempted murder, forgoing the possibility of being acquitted by reason of insanity.
 In November 1999, Kinkel was sentenced to more than 111 years in prison without the possibility of parole.
-At sentencing, Kinkel apologized to the court for the murder of his parents and the shooting spree.
+At the sentencing, Kinkel apologized to the court both for the murder of his parents and for the shooting spree.